 6. My program application has a form that needs to be filled out by a study abroad adviser or someone (a dean, etc.) responsible for approving study abroad.
 Who is this, and how can I get the form filled out?

 Your Study Abroad Adviser will complete this form.
 Fill out the student information section, sign it if required, and submit the original form with your NU application.
 After your adviser has reviewed and approved your application, she will complete the form and send it directly to your program before their published deadlines.

-Exceptions: Students applying to programs run by the following sponsors for the fall, winter and/or spring - as well as for the IES Abroad Arles and BU Padua Summer programs - do *not* need to submit Study Abroad Adviser Approval forms.
+Exceptions: Students applying to programs run by the following sponsors for the fall, winter and/or spring - as well as for the IES Abroad Arles Summer program - do *not* need to submit Study Abroad Adviser Approval forms.
 The Study Abroad Office will communicate approval to these programs electronically:

 - Arcadia (Study Abroad Advisor's Form)